uabrc/uabrc.github.io/docs/news/posts/2025-10-07-migration-overview.md

 In rare cases, tools compiled on on Intel processor can cause `Illegal Instruction` errors when run on AMD CPUs.
 If your jobs were submitted to one of the mainline partitions and show this error after migration, please [contact support](../../index.md#how-to-contact-us).
 As the migration continues, the standard Intel nodes will also be migrated from GPFS 4 to GPFS 5 and added to the mainline partitions.

-Once the migration is complete, the partitions will return to their current configuration separating AMD nodes into separate partitions from Intel nodes.

 #### Compute Migration

 To best accomodate workload for both migrated and not-yet-migrated users, compute capacity will be moved from GPFS4 to GPFS5 in two stages: at 50% and 100% user migration progress.
 Due to hardware networking and rack constraints, we have limited options as far as which nodes we can move at which times.
 See below for a list of which nodes will be migrated to GPFS 5 at which time.